Rustam-Z/data-structures-and-algorithms/README.md

 - Operations on data structures:
     - Traversing, Searching, Inserting, Deleting, Sorting, Merging.
 - **Algorithm** properties:
-    - It must be correct (must produce desired output).
+    - It must be correct (must produce the desired output).
     - It is composed of a series of concrete steps.
     - There can be no ambiguity.
     - It must be composed of a finite number of steps.